top of page

 Most organisations today, in relation to how they determine God’s calendar, specifically the first day of the month, have chosen to worship still, as it were, on the mountain of Jerusalem.
 Many organisations use what is referred to as the Hillel Calendar.
 Another calendar, which has gained some traction, is known as the ‘temple calendar’.
 Both calendars determine the first of each month according to the astronomical sign of the new moon, according to the ‘physical mountain’ of Jerusalem only.

-Thus, this decision, in some instances, requires some to forego or postpone their local astronomical new moon so as to have the same calendar day for the first day of the month as Jerusalem.
-This, by necessity, creates two calendars.
-There are now those who observe the local astronomical new moons for the determination of the first day of the month and those who don’t.
-This is simply another ‘golden calf’ or ‘god’ the congregation demanded of its ministry to 'make'.
+Thus, in some cases, this decision requires some individuals to forego or postpone their local astronomical new moon so that the first day of the month aligns with Jerusalem's calendar.
+Consequently, this necessitates the existence of two calendars.
+There are now those who observe the local astronomical new moons to determine the first day of the month and those who do not.
+This is simply another ‘golden calf’ or ‘god’ that the congregation demanded of its ministry to 'make'.

-God established only one calendar for all humanity; we do not have a choice or option as to which one we want to use.
-There aren't multiple versions of the truth, faith, or body of Christ.
-God’s calendar is to be observed the same way by everyone, everywhere.
+God established only one calendar for all humanity; we don't have a choice or option regarding which one we want to use.
+There aren't multiple versions of the truth, faith, or the body of Christ.
+God’s calendar is meant to be observed in the same way by everyone, everywhere.

 Eph.
 4:4-6 (ESV) There is one body and one Spirit—just as you were called to the one hope that belongs to your call— (5) one Lord, one faith, one baptism, (6) one God and Father of all, who is over all and through all and in all.
 (Emphasis added)